unipop-graph/unipop/README.md

 - **Scalable** <br>
    Using ElasticSearch's scale-out capabilities we can spread out our graph to many nodes, enabling more data while retaining good performance.
 - **Indexing** <br>
 We utilise ES's great indexing capabilities.
-Either let elastic-gremlin automaticaly create them, or cofigure the mappings for your specific needs. <br>
+Either let elastic-gremlin automatically create them, or configure the mappings for your specific needs. <br>
 You can index Text (including analyzers), Numbers, Dates, Geo (just use the Geo predicate in a 'has' clause), etc..
 - **Custom Schema** <br>
 ES offers many different ways to customize the way your data is stored, enabling you to optimize it for your specific querying needs.
 We give you the power to use all these features and get the most out of your ES cluster.<br>